TinyTapeout/tinytapeout-06/projects/tt_um_toivoh_retro_console/docs/info.md

 - `ylsb3` is the lowest 3 bits of the sprite's y coordinate,
 - `pal` and `always_opaque` work as described in the Palette section,
 - `depth` specifies the sprite's depth relative to the tile planes,
-- `x` is the sprite's x coordinate.
+- `x` is the sprite's x coordinate (128 for the left side of the screen and increasing going right).

 If several visible sprites overlap, the lowest numbered sprite with an opaque pixel wins.
 The `depth` value then decides whether the winning sprite is displayed in front of the tile planes: